sauravkp/cignal--production-grade-WebRTC-video-calling/README.md

 `cignal.data` : The client side variable store for storing the details like peerIds, displaynames and anything else you need for your application logic.

 `cignal.data.myPeerId` : The unique peerId of the call initiator.

 `cignal.data.myDisplayName` : The display name of the call initiator.

+`cignal.data.myRole` : The role of the call initiator, default `undefined`.

 `cignal.data.remotePeerId` : The unique peerId of the call receiver.

 `cignal.data.remoteDisplayName' : The display name of the call receiver.

+`cignal.data.remoteRole` : The role of the call receiver, default `undefined`.

 ## Hosting cignal on a cloud